 Marketing automation is a buzzword that seems to be applied to everything nowadays.
-If a software platform can trigger a message to a recipient via their API, it’s promoted as marketing automation.
-In my opinion, this is just dishonest.
-While this may be an automated activity that corresponds to their marketing strategy, it’s hardly a marketing automation solution.
-In fact, I believe the majority of marketing automation solutions available – even the largest – have severe limitations that limit the marketer’s ability to realize fully the full benefits of authentic marketing automation.
+If a software platform can trigger a message to a recipient via its API, it’s promoted as a marketing automation solution.
+In my opinion, this isn’t very ethical.
+While this may be an automated activity corresponding to their marketing strategy, it’s hardly a marketing automation solution.
+I believe the majority of marketing automation solutions available – even the largest – have severe limitations that limit the marketer’s ability to realize the full benefits of authentic marketing automation.

 What is Marketing Automation?

-I think it’s time that someone in the industry stood up and did a better job of defining the core features and flexibility necessary to identifying your platform as a Marketing Automation platform.
-We’ve written before on Marketing Automation.
-Not just how to leverage marketing automation but changes in the industry as a whole.
-Unfortunately, companies making the investment in a marketing automation solution are still seeing problems.
+I think it’s time that someone in the industry stood up and did a better job of defining the core features and flexibility necessary to identify your platform as a Marketing Automation platform.
+We’ve written a lot of content on Marketing Automation.
+Not just how to leverage marketing automation but changes in the industry.
+Unfortunately, companies investing in a marketing automation solution are still seeing challenges.

-Boston Interactive developed this infographic as an overview of the key strategies leveraging marketing automation right now.
+Boston Interactive developed this infographic to overview the key strategies leveraging marketing automation.